1.2. Physical Structure of Database Cluster

 1.2.2.
 Layout of Databases

-A database is a subdirectory under the base subdirectory.
-The database directory names are identical to the respective OIDs.
-For example, when the OID of the database ‘sampledb’ is 16384, its subdirectory name is 16384.
+Each database is a subdirectory located under the base directory.
+The names of these subdirectories are identical to their respective OIDs.
+For example, if the database “sampledb” has an OID of 16384, its subdirectory name is also 16384.

 $ cd $PGDATA